Jaitapur Nuclear Power Project: Debate

 Debate on nuclear power project at Jaitapur is ongoing on various levels.
 Environmental effects of nuclear power and geological issues have been raised by anti nuclear activists of India against this power project.
-Even though The Government of Maharashtra state completed land acquisition in January 2010, only 33 out of the 2,335 villagers had accepted compensation cheques as of November 2010.
+Even though the Government of Maharashtra state completed land acquisition in January 2010, only 33 out of the 2,335 villagers had accepted compensation cheques as of November 2010.

 As of 12 February 2014, land compensation has been accepted by all 2336 title holders.
 A public hearing on the environmental impact assessment (EIA) Report, prepared by NEERI was conducted by Maharashtra Pollution Control Board, on behalf of Ministry of Environment and Forests on 16 April 2010, at the plant site.
-The public hearing became controversial as the EIA report was not delivered for study to 3 of the 4 Gram panchayat (local village bodies) a month in advance.
+The public hearing became controversial as the EIA report was not delivered for study to 3 of the 4 Gram panchayats (local village bodies) a month in advance.

 A Public Interest Litigation (PIL) has also been filed against the government's civil nuclear program at the apex Supreme Court.
-The PIL specifically asks for the "staying of all proposed nuclear power plants till satisfactory safety measures and cost-benefit analyses are completed by independent agencies".
+The PIL specifically asks for the "staying of all proposed nuclear power plants till satisfactory safety measures and cost-benefit analysis are completed by independent agencies".